teachingaway/teachingaway.github.io/pages/trademark-services.md

 We help corporate clients manage their trademark portfolios and renewal deadlines.
 In addition, we offer infringement monitoring services where we track third party use of similar trademarks.
 We bill a reasonable quarterly fee based on the size and complexity of the trademark portfolio.

+The law requires trademark owners to pro-actively police their marks against infringers.
+If the trademark owner allows others to register similar trademarks, the strength of the original will be diminished.
+The strength of a trademark considers, among other things, "the owner's policing efforts to ensure that whatever distinctiveness or exclusivity has been achieved is not lost through neglect, inattention, or consent to infringing use." [*DuPont v.
+Yoshida*, 393 F. Supp.
+502 (ED NY 1975)](http://scholar.google.com/scholar_case?case=4138527615016776734)

 - - -

 ## Domain Name Disputes